gadomski/irb-rs/README.md

 With their SDK, you can read the binary .irb files themselves, via the [irbasc-sys](https://github.com/gadomski/irbasc-sys) crate.

 **This project is not created by InfraTec.
-Please do not contact Infratec with any questions or issues.**
+Please do not contact InfraTec with any questions or issues.**

 ## Using irbasc